Torksi/rql/README.md

 # Changelog

+## 1.6.2 (2024-02-10)

+- Changed ElasticSearch to use scroll API instead of search_after
+- Re-enabled sorting for ElasticSearch queries

 ## 1.6.1 (2024-02-10)

 - Disabled sorting for ElasticSearch queries to fix issue with Elastic pre-document sorting

 ## 1.6.0 (2024-02-10)

-- Changed ElasticSearch to use `search_after` instead of hard coded body size
+- Changed ElasticSearch to use search_after instead of hard coded body size

 ## 1.5.7 (2023-12-29)